ncsa/hydro_documentation/docs/source/user-guide/file-mgmt.rst

    .. image:: images/file-mgmt/globus-illinois-research-storage-info-services-allow.png
       :alt: Globus Illinois Research Storage web app information and services allow screen.

-   You should then get dropped back into the “File Manger” view and be able to see your home directory in the explorer window.
+   You should then get dropped back into the **File Manger** view and be able to see your home directory in the explorer window.

    .. image:: images/file-mgmt/hydro-globus-file-manager.png
       :alt: Globus file manager NFI Hydro screen.